Abu Ratib: Career

 As Masfaka balanced music with a growing interest in Islam, his work moved in a spiritual direction.
 He joined the band of the singer Abi Dujanah for religious singing, until he founded Al-Huda band in 1981 and began issuing the albums of Islamic singing.
 In 1986, Al-Huda band developed to found Al-Huda Islamic Art.
 In 1991, he founded Al-Huda International Art Production.

 Masfaka is an active member of the Arabic arts community and is involved in numerous organizations to promote Islamic music and artist development worldwide.
 He has traveled over the U.S and abroad as a featured artist at community events in mosques and on college campuses.

 He is a member of Michigan-based Crescent Academy International, and aims to overcome negative impressions of Islam through his works such as a play about the Islam featuring the Islamic prophet Muhammad which attracted a large non-Muslim audience.
 He is also head of the World Islamic Art League.

 Masfaka has often sung in support of human rights for the occupied Palestinian people.

 Awards

-In 2006, Masfaka was awarded the World Youth Prize for Islamic Work in the field of Inshad (religious singing).
+In 2006 Masfaka was awarded the World Youth Prize for Islamic Work in the field of Inshad (religious singing).

 Arrest and deportation

-In 2010, he was arrested when he returned from Canada, due to his involvement with the Holy Land Foundation when the case of the holy land 5 concluded in 2008 with their imprisonment.
+In 2010 he was arrested when he returned from Canada, due to his involvement with the Holy Land Foundation when the case of the holy land 5 concluded in 2008 with their imprisonment.
 Masfaka who pleaded guilty to making false statements during his naturalization proceedings, was later deported to the country of his choice.

-Personal life

-Masfaka is married to Batoul Qaweqji and has five daughters, Ayah, Nour, Sana, Hiba, and Sama Masfaka.